CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 But for all of that, .NET still performs extremely well across the board in a variety of applications and with [ahead-of-time compilation (AOT)](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=windows%2Cnet8), it is possible to achieve relatively fast startup times.

-For backends, .NET offers high performance roughly in the same ballpark with Java and Go with an excellent DX because of the large standard library and first party packages from Microsoft ("batteries included").
+For backends, .NET offers high performance roughly in the same ballpark with Java and Go with an excellent DX because of the large standard library and first party packages from Microsoft ("batteries included") as well as hot-reload (see [CLI and Tooling](./basics/cli-tooling.md)).

 ### Tooling